worldsoft998/hermesmoneymanager/README.md

 The <strong>Status</strong> of the account can be set to "Open" or "Closed".
 Closed accounts are those no longer active.
 The setting of this state is only one way to simplify the vision.
 When you start the application displays all the Accounts, but you can make it visible only open account by setting "View open accounts" (Manage → Settings → Display)

+### <strong>Currency</strong>:

-<strong>Currency</strong>: You can set the currency associated with the account and can be different to the base currency.
+You can set the currency associated with the account and can be different to the base currency.
 The exchange rate of the currency can be changed using the menu: Manage → Currency

 Once you have created an account, you can edit any of the account information fields using the menu: Manage → Account.
 A list of your accounts will appear, and holding on an account you can choose to edit or delete it.

-☆ <b>PAYEES AND CATEGORIES</b>
+## PAYEES AND CATEGORIES
 Categories indicate the reason an expenditure is made or an income is received.
 Payees are the people or the institutions that give money or who are paid for goods and services.

-## <a name="Payees"></a>Payees
+### Payees

 What is Payee for <a href="Home">Hermes Moneymanager for Android</a>?
 The payee is a subject (person, company or organization) to whom the money goes or comes from.
 <p></p>